ceeker/hadoop_app/README.md

 # hadoop_app
-- this is a simple hadoop demo!
+- This is a simple hadoop demo to show how to use MapReduce!